Designations Congruent with Things: Chapter 17

 “Don’t tell me to focus,” Newt snaps back in petulant slow motion.
 “I’m always focused.”

 “Are you still bleeding?”
-Hermann says, like he’s living in a world where time is passing at one point five times the speed of Local Geiszler Time (LGT).
+Hermann asks, like he’s living in a world where time is passing at one point five times the speed of Local Geiszler Time (LGT).

 “No?”
 Newt guesses, pulling the handkerchief away from his face.